-The match ended 1-1 after the New Zealanders took the lead in the 37th minute through Chris Greenacre before Perth’s Scott Neville equalised half an hour later before extra time and a penalty kicks were required to find a winner.
+Wellington Phoenix have advanced to the second week of finals after overcoming Perth Glory in a penalty shootout.
+The match ended 1-1 after the New Zealanders took the lead in the 37th minute through Chris Greenacre before Perth's Scott Neville equalised half an hour later before extra time and a penalty kicks were required to find a winner.

 Phoenix goalkeeper Liam Reddy was brilliant in the shootout, saving two of the Glory's spot kicks, sending his side through to the next phase of the play-offs where they will host the Newcastle Jets on March 7.